Understand what insurance your organisation needs if it involves volunteers

 Organisations need insurance to protect themselves and their volunteers from risk.

-Here are some types of insurance that can cover volunteers.
+The following are types of insurance that can cover volunteers.

 If your organisation has paid employees, it’s required by law to have this insurance.
 Some insurers will cover volunteers too.